daniela1998/MBDM-Group-1/README.md

 - DB_Optimization.py
 #### Convergence Metrics
 - Convergence Metrics.ipynb
-#### Robustness & Candidate Evaluation
+#### Robustness & Candidate Strategies Evaluation
-MORDM Analysis.ipynb
+- MORDM Analysis.ipynb
 #### Scenario Discovery on Robust Solutions
-MORDM PRIM.ipynb
+- MORDM PRIM.ipynb

 ### 4. Data and Results
 All results from optimizations and robustness analyses are saved in the Results/ and output/ folders.